Ms Freya Horsfield, BA, MA, FHEA

 Engagement and collaboration (selected)

-2015.
+2015 - present.
 Programme of community involvement in Rievaulx Landscapes Project, including lidar interpretation workshops (organiser and facilitator)

 2014.
 Participant, Royal Society Pairing Scheme